codeaudit/SayKitSDK/roadmap.md

 #### Context Sensitive Help

 The first thing many new users of an app want is some orientation: discover what they can say and discover what the app can tell them.
 SayKit's "conversation hiearchy" approach to application state provides a natural way to offer context-senstive help in a standardized way.
-Expect new features on the `SAYConversationTopic` class to support this functionality.
+By supporting this with explicit APIs on the `SAYConversationTopic` class, we'll be able to standardize this interaction across SayKit apps.

 #### Native Swift framework